dotaheor/unify-Go-builtin-and-custom-generics/README.md

 is called.
 Yes, this is exactly the meaningfullness of calling extra generics as contracts to add more constraints in a generic to accept less valid inputs than a generic implementation can actually support.
 This is because some supported types might not be tested fully or other reasons.
+In other words, callig some looks-irrelevant contracts in a `gen` tightens the conditions of the `gen`.

 ### The `export` keyword can be removed from this proposal